Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization

 which hold at the few-percent level for PDG global-fit magnitudes.
 We further note the additional empirical correlation

 The above empirical relations are useful for constructing multiple ``coefficient-clean'' estimators of the underlying hierarchy parameter $B$.

 \paragraph{Relation to $B$-scaling.} All three relations follow \emph{exactly} from the $B$-power assignments in Table~\ref{tab:CKM_Bpowers}: the first gives $B^{-17/3}=B^{-17/3}$, the second $B^{-68/9}=B^{-68/9}$, and the third $B^{-32/9}=B^{-32/9}$.
-That the exponents match identically---and not merely to a few percent---means the GR relations are built into the lattice structure rather than being approximate numerical coincidences.
+The exponents match identically, not only to a few percent; the GR relations are therefore built into the lattice structure rather than being approximate numerical coincidences.

 \paragraph{Are these relations consequences of unitarity?} A $3\times 3$ unitary CKM matrix contains four physical parameters (three angles and one phase).
 Once four well-measured magnitudes are specified, unitarity fixes the remaining elements, so one might ask whether the GR relations are automatic.
 They are not.
 Expressed in Wolfenstein language, the first relation requires $r_t^2/A=1$ and the second requires $r_u^2/(A^2\lambda)=1$, where $r_{u,t}$ parametrize the unitarity-triangle sides.
 These are nontrivial constraints on the Wolfenstein parameters $(A,\bar\rho,\bar\eta)$ that are not imposed by unitarity alone; a generic unitary CKM matrix with the measured $\lambda$ and $A$ need not satisfy them.